strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 #### Using private registries

 If you want use private registries, before executing the tests you have to create secret and then specify name of the created secret in env variable called
-`STRIMZI_IMAGE_PULL_SECRETS` with the container registry credentials to be able pull images.
+`STRIMZI_IMAGE_PULL_SECRET` with the container registry credentials to be able pull images.
 Note that secret has to be created in `default` namespace.

 ##### Cluster Operator Log level